opensafely/documentation/docs/type-one-opt-outs.md

 The OpenSAFELY platform was established during the COVID-19 pandemic; the legal basis the platform originally operated under was for the monitoring and control of communicable disease and other risks to public health.
 NHS England policy was that the [Type 1 Opt-Out](https://www.nhs.uk/using-the-nhs/about-the-nhs/opt-out-of-sharing-your-health-records/) was not required to be upheld due to the overriding public interest in responding to the COVID-19 pandemic.
 In June 2023, the [legal basis for the operation of the platform](https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/directions-and-data-provision-notices/data-provision-notices-dpns/opensafely-covid-19-service-data-provision-notice) changed to powers that traditionally _do_ uphold a Type 1 Opt-out.
-Therefore, since June 2023, the OpenSAFELY platform has been required to exclude patients with a Type 1 Opt-out from _new_ projects.
+Therefore, since June 2023, the OpenSAFELY platform has been required to exclude patients with a Type 1 Opt-out from all projects, except those explicitly described in our [Data Access Policy](data-access-policy.md) and [Data Protection Impact Assessment](https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/directions-and-data-provision-notices/data-provision-notices-dpns/opensafely-covid-19-service-data-provision-notice#further-information).

+The policy for determining which patients have an active Type 1 Opt-out is agreed by NHS England.
+This policy has changed over time.
+See [here](https://www.opensafely.org/changelog/#2024-08-07) and [here](https://www.opensafely.org/changelog/#2024-10-29) for how that has impacted the data made available via OpenSAFELY.

 ## Technical details

+### The list of patients with an active Type 1 Opt-Out

+The system suppliers provide a list of pseudonymous IDs for patients for whom there is an active Type 1 opt-out.
+It is populated by the system supplier according to the policy agreed with NHS England.
+This list is provided and stored in the secure database along with the rest of the patient data.
+It consists of a single bespoke table, with a single list of pseudonymous IDs and no other information.
+The way this list has been provided has changed over time, to match the changing policy as described [above](#background).

 ### How is permission to access Type 1 Opt-Out data determined?